Tig3r98/Panilla/README.md

 Currently Panilla supports:
 - Paper 1.20.6
 - Paper 1.21-1.21.1

-  **CraftBukkit includes any CraftBukkit derivatives (Spigot, Paper, Folia, etc)*

-If you would like support for a server platform or Minecraft version that is not listed, please make an issue on GitHub.
+- Paper 1.21-3 (untested)

+**This fork does NOT support Spigot**.
+It supports Paper derivatives (Purpur, etc.) including Folia.

 ## Compiling
-In order for you to compile Panilla, you will need to use [BuildTools, by SpigotMC](https://www.spigotmc.org/wiki/buildtools), and build each version of CraftBukkit which is supported by Panilla.
-When you run BuildTools, it will add the dependencies required (CraftBukkit/Bukkit) to your local Maven repository.
+This fork uses Paperweight, so you won't need to compile Spigot or Paper beforehand.
-From there, you can compile the project with `./gradlew build`.
+You can compile the project with the shadowJar task or by running `./gradlew build`.
 The output plugin jars file will located in the `target/` directory.

-Java 17 is required to build Panilla.
+Java 21 is required to build Panilla.